Jul 13, 2025

 ChartDB

 ChartDB is an open-source tool I created to make database visualization fast and flexible.
 You can import your schema with a single SQL query, then drag and drop to adjust.
 It supports PostgreSQL, MySQL, SQLite, SQL Server, MariaDB, and more.
-There's also an AI-powered export that generates DDL scripts in the SQL dialect of your choice.
-You can self-host it or use the cloud version, and the diagrams stay local in your browser.
+There's also an AI-powered export in open source that generates DDL scripts in the SQL dialect of your choice.
+In PRO & later plans you get an AI Assistant that helps generate, edit and find issues quickly with just prompts.

 Pros: